livetrails/targetjs/README.md

 ## 💖 Support TargetJS

-I have spent a lot of time on this project.
 If you would like to show some appreciation:

 - ⭐ Star this repo on GitHub to show your support!
 - 🐛 Report issues & suggest features.